 The purpose of this document is to define and describe Marylhurst's policies and principles around educational assessment.
 As such, the focus is on student learning assessment pertaining to program outcomes specifically and not other indicators of program effectiveness (such as student satisfaction, employer input, or enrollment or retention data).

 Program Assessment Policies

 - Institutional strategic planning will involve a review of educational assessment activities and results to ascertain the institutional-level needs of educational programs.
 Program assessment data is an essential part of ongoing decision-making around institutional effectiveness.
-Reviewing educational assessment activities is the responsibility of the provost, who will report to the strategic planning committee and the president's administrative cabinet.
+Reviewing educational assessment activities is the responsibility of the academic deans, who will report to the strategic planning committee and the president's administrative cabinet.

 - The university will plan and budget to support the work of educational assessment.

 - Each academic department must have an educational assessment plan on file.
 Reports about progress toward that plan, including summaries of the results of assessment activities, are periodically collected by the assessment committee and deans, and serve as evidence of progress toward meeting the goals of the assessment plan.
 Copies of these documents will also be kept on file in the deans' office.